fadden/CiderPress2/cp2/Manual-cp2.md

 *A*: Create the destination file with `create-disk-image` or `create-file-archive`, then use the `copy` command with no arguments.
 This copies every file from the source to the destination.
-Note however that empty directories are ignored.
+Note however that directories are not created as separate entities in file archives, so empty directories will not be copied to those.

 *Q*: How do I perform sector editing on disk images?